locvx1234/Linux-Tutorial/text_commands.md

 3. Search for patterns using ``grep``.

 ###Display contents
-The ``cat`` is short for concatenate and is often used to read and print files as well as for simply viewing file contents.

-The ``tac`` command prints the lines of a file in reverse order.
+The ``cat`` is short for concatenate and is often used to read and print files as well as for simply viewing file contents, while the ``tac`` command prints the lines of a file in reverse order.
 ```
 $ cat > myfile.txt
 Mario Rossi